author-meetgor/blog.meetgor.com/static/now.md

 slug: now
 ---

-- Working with Documents at Docsumo
+- Working on 1 short story about employment, struggles and work life in Mumbai
-- Working on LLM Agents
+- Working on a travelogue based novel set in fictional world
-- Creating Static Site Generator from scratch (almost) in Golang